swisschain/Sirius.Api.Docs/source/includes/v1/_brokerage-api-data-structures.md

 Type of the vault

 + `selfManaged` - can be run and managed either by **SwissChain** or by the **Customer** on infrastructure owned and controlled by the Customer.
 SwissChain provides Custody as a set of Docker images.
 It's fully secure and protected solution to keep your funds save and under your control.
 SwissChain, IBM admins, your admins or anyone else can't get unauthorized access to your funds.
-The solutions is based on **IBM HSM**, **Hyper Protect Virtual Servers**, **Hyper Protected DBaaS**, **Secure Image Build**, **Secure Image Deploy**, and **Operational Decision Manager**.
+The solutions are based on **IBM HSM**, **Hyper Protect Virtual Servers**, **Hyper Protected DBaaS**, **Secure Image Build**, **Secure Image Deploy**, and **Operational Decision Manager**.
 It provides a flexible way to control you transaction signing policy.
 It includes **Multi Party Signature** mechanism which allows you to delegate transaction signing to any number of your employees and/or software components.
 The same time transactions can be signed automatically still.
 You can configure this via our transaction signing policy engine.
 It can be run either in the cloud or on-premise.
 IBM HSM is the only solution in the industry which is **FIPS 140-2 Level 4-certified**.
 [Contact](mailto:contact@swisschain.io) us to get help with deploying of the self-managed Custody.
 + `shared` - run and managed by SwissChain, shared between all the customers that use it.

 ## DepositState (enum)